daattali/beautiful-jekyll/programming.md

 ### Programming Submissions

 Programming submissions for Fur Squared 2022 are now open\!
-If you would like to host an event at Fur Squared, please complete our application form here: [Programming submission form](https://forms.gle/LXqs2LHd78RtRA1E8){: target="_blank" rel="noopener"}.
+If you would like to host an event at Fur Squared, please complete our [application form here](https://forms.gle/LXqs2LHd78RtRA1E8){: target="_blank" rel="noopener"}.
 Never hosted an event before but want to try?
 Give it a shot\!
 We're always excited to host new and returning panelists alike.

 Please have the following information ready to complete your application: